yunzhuangshen/PB-DFS/README.md

 3. After the setup, build the c++ code with cmake to obtain the execuable 'CO'.

-#### Data Dependencies
+#### Data and Pretrained Models
-The data is available at https://zenodo.org/record/3889802#.XuIQGJYRU5k.
-The folder 'datasets' repository should be put under the root directory of the project.
+Please request access to the full codebase at https://drive.google.com/file/d/1y-y_sijEoR8eYVFJsUpM9FXIgLNajCCQ/view?usp=sharing.

 ## Model Training

-- To train GG-GCN, XGBoost, and LR models, we first activate the tf1 environment.
-Then run the bash script ./model_train.sh.
+- To train GG-GCN, XGBoost, and LR models, activate the tf1 environment and then run the bash script ./model_train.sh.

-- To train TRIG-GCN model, we active the tf2 environment.
-Then run the bash script ./model_train_trig_gcn.sh
+- To train TRIG-GCN model, active the tf2 environment and then run the bash script ./model_train_trig_gcn.sh

-## Pre-trained Models

-The training for lr takes seconds; XGBoost takes minutes; GG-GCN takes hours; TRIG-GCN takes several days.
-Thus, we provide the pre-trained models for each problem under the folder 'trained_models'

 ## Model Testing

-- To test GG-GCN, XGBoost, and LR models, activate the tf1 environment.
-Then run the bash script './model_test.sh'.
+- To test GG-GCN, XGBoost, and LR models, activate the tf1 environment and then run the bash script './model_test.sh'.

-- To test TRIG-GCN model, active the tf2 environment.
-Then run the bash script './model_test_trig_gcn.sh'.
+- To test TRIG-GCN model, active the tf2 environment and then hen run the bash script './model_test_trig_gcn.sh'.

 The testing results is output to the folder 'ret_model'.
 These results corresponds to the results presented in Table 1 of our paper.